sekika/swrcfit/README.md

 ## Web interface of the SWRC Fit

    The Web interface of the SWRC Fit (http://purl.org/net/swrc/) is written in the program language perl and works as a cgi program.
-The perl program invokes GNU octave and executes the calculation engine of `swrc.m` and `bimodal.m`.
+The perl program invokes GNU octave and executes the calculation engine of swrcfit.

    The screenshot of the user interface is shown in **Fig. 2**.
-Soil water retention data, prepared as the same format as `swrc.txt` in explained above, is to be copied and pasted in the textbox.
+Soil water retention data, prepared as explained above, is to be copied and pasted in the textbox.
 It can also be selected from the sample soil water retention data in the UNSODA database (Nemes et al., 2001).
 In other textboxes, the description of the soil sample, soil texture, and name can be written.
 The description written here appears in the results screen.
 The calculation options of q[r]=0 can be set by checking appropriate boxes.
 By default, only unimodal (BC, VG and LN) models are used, and when the users select the "Bimodal models" checkbox, bimodal (DB and BL) models will also be used.
 After that, the calculation starts by pressing the "Calculate" button.

 ![Fig. 2](./fig2.png)

 Fig. 2 Screenshot of the input display of the web interface (http://purl.org/net/swrc/)

    In the result screen, the result of the nonlinear fit is shown as **Fig. 3**.
-The models, equations, parameters, and R^2 values are shown in tabular form, and the fitting curves with measured data points are also shown in a graph.
+The models, equations, parameters, and R<sup>2</sup> values are shown in tabular form, and the fitting curves with measured data points are also shown in a graph.
 If the bimodal model is selected, the results of the bimodal models are shown separately.
-By looking at the results, the accuracy of the fit with different models can be compared in both R^2 values and fitting curves.
+By looking at the results, the accuracy of the fit with different models can be compared in both R<sup>2</sup> values and fitting curves.
 The description of the soil sample and the original data is also displayed in the results screen so that the users can print out and store all the necessary information.

 ![Fig. 3](./fig3.png)